Useful Information for New Faculty

 WISER gives you access to your class rosters and grade rosters, as long as you are listed in the Schedule of Classes as the instructor of the class.
 You may also view the academic record of any student for advising purposes.

 Access is automatically created for a faculty member provided that you have an up-to-date record in the HR system and you have a campus email account.

 Click on Faculty Log-in and enter your campus email user ID and password.

 From the WISER home page, click on Help for Faculty.
 You will find online tutorials, called UPKs, printable instructions and short videos for all of the self–service features.

 Four terms are used in the WISER Student Administration system: Fall, Winter (January), Spring and Summer.
 Each term is identified by a four-digit term code.
 The first two digits represent the academic year beginning in September.

-To obtain a campus picture ID card, go to the ID Office, located in the 3rd floor of the Campus Center with a picture ID.
+To obtain a campus picture ID card, go to the BeaconCard Office, whih is located on the second floor of McCormack Hall, in room 615.